-Obama at UN: Nation of walls 'would only imprison itself'
+Obama at UN warns Americans against walls and nationalism

 "Those of us who believe in democracy, we need to speak out forcefully.
 Because both the facts and history is on our side," Obama said.
 "We better strive harder to set a better example at home."

-His speech was a final opportunity to harness the commanding optics of the stately General Assembly hall to bolster his message 49 days before votes are cast for his replacement, in a race as much a referendum on Obama's record as a choice for his successor.

-Obama's address also came amid fresh reminders of the destabilizing threats he'll leave behind when he departs office in January.
-Diplomats gathering in New York this week have contended with terror threats at close range, with a blast injuring dozens in Manhattan as the UN convened nearby, as well as a stabbing plot at a mall in Minnesota and a pipe bomb in New Jersey.
+Obama used his own efforts to help revive a stalled economy as an example of US leadership during his tenure, saying other countries would be wise to follow his lead of going after corruption and unfair tax policies.

+He also cited the deal with Iran to curtain its nuclear program, and reopening of ties with Cuba and Myanmar, as examples of a successful global approach.

-Despite Obama touting his achievements, the array of places where Obama's approach hasn't yielded the outcomes he projected during his first appearance here in 2009 were also unavoidable.
-Those include closing the Guantanamo Bay naval prison, fully withdrawing US troops from Iraq and Afghanistan and negotiating peace between Israel and the Palestinians -- the last a major topic in his first four UN addresses that was entirely absent during last year's speech.
+But the array of places where Obama's approach hasn't yielded the outcomes he projected during his first appearance here in 2009 were also unavoidable.
+That includes his inability to negotiate peace between Israel and the Palestinians -- a major topic in his first four UN addresses that was entirely absent during last year's speech.

 This year, the President took issue with both sides' actions toward one another.
 He criticized Israeli settlements, saying the only path to Mideast peace will come when the two sides reconcile deeply held differences.

 Palestinians must "reject incitement and recognize the legitimacy of Israel," Obama said.